nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Viewing help: `help`

 1. Execute the `help` command.
-A new window will be opened with the URL to the UG guide.
+A new window will be opened with the URL to the User Guide.

 ### Listing all persons: `list`